arkency/posts/posts/2017-08-11-that-one-time-i-used-recursion-to-solve-a-problem.md

   * but maximally up to 1 month.
 * In every step there are 3 possible situations:
   * The amount of time between two previous reminders is soo big (`3*duration`) that we can add at least two reminders (`1*duration` from each side).
 We add the reminders and recursively try to deal with what amount of time we have left inside.
   * The amount of time between two previous reminders is sufficient enough to add exactly 1 reminder in the middle of it.
-For example we have 76 days between reminders and duration one month.
+For example, we have 76 days between reminders and duration equals one month.
 That's not enough to add two reminders separated by 1-month period.
-Instead we add 1 reminder exactly 38 days from the previous and from the next reminder.
+Instead, we add 1 reminder exactly 38 days from the previous and from the next reminder.
 It's more than 1 month (which I wanted to be max) but that's ok.
 At least we don't have two reminders close to each other.
   * There is not enough time to add any reminder in between

 The whole solution is around 12 logical lines of code in total :)